Stabilizability and lower spectral radius for linear switched systems with singular matrices: Two dimensions: Elliptic case

+and same as the proof of Theorem \ref{lm8}, each interval and the union give zero Hausdorff measure for $\cup_c L_\beta(c) \cap S$. \end{proof} From \ref{col2}, we know that if we only consider System \ref{sys2} with a given $\beta$, $\alpha \in S$ and $|\lambda_3| \leq 1$.
+Then the subset of $S$, such that System \ref{sys2} does not have finiteness property w.r.t. $\tilde{\rho}$, is a zero Hausdorff dimensional set.

-For rational $\beta$, the $\alpha$ in $L_\beta(0)$ are related to a familiar set of numbers. \begin{proposition} Let $L$ be the set of all Liouville numbers in $(0,1)$.
-For rational $\beta$ we have $L_\beta(0) \subset L$. \end{proposition} \begin{proof} For every positive integer $j$, a Liouville number $x$ satisfies that there exist integers $p$ and $q$ with $q > 1$ such that
+For rational $\beta$, we do not need to consider $S$. \begin{proposition} For rational $\beta$ we have $\cup_{c \in [0,1)} L_\beta(c) \subset L$, where $L$ denotes the set of all Liouville numbers in $(0,1)$. \end{proposition} \begin{proof} For every positive integer $j$, a Liouville number $x$ satisfies that there exist integers $p$ and $q$ with $q > 1$ such that